Norbert Degoas: Biography

 He also produced Argentina's first stripped rock radio program showcasing national and international rock music.
 The name was initially 1962 for the year of the appearance of British band The Beatles, but was eventually renamed Mil Novecientos Sesenta y Rock.

 In 1984, he tried to have a career in the United States, and upon his first week of arrival, he was hired as an exclusive celebrity at KVEA, which became a Spanish-language television station in 1985.
 He started as a weatherman on the station's first newscast, becoming the first Spanish-speaking weatherman on American television.
-His brash and unusual style marked the audience in such a way that they tuned in to his weather report even if they did not speak Spanish.
-On the same channel he created the high-impact advertising micro-program Club 52 that aired all day and held contests giving away one car per week.
+His brash and unconventional style attracted viewers to his weather reports, even among those who did not speak Spanish.
+While at the station, he also the high-impact advertising micro-program Club 52 that aired all day and held contests giving away one car per week.
 Still in California, he created Argentina Show, the first American radio program aimed at the Argentine community, in 1989, which he presented until returning to Mar del Plata in 1996.

 A number of advertisements made by Degoas for the Mar del Plata market, as well as some products sold nationwide, such as Adelgamate, Aragone, El Cóndor, Rizzo Revestimientos, Spring-Up, La Paulina, Remicoop (75–1111), among others, became cult advertisements in Argentina.

 From the late 2000s, his image became even more popular because the advertisements he created and starred in began to spread across the internet.
 One of his last works was a video for the music group Onda Vaga, for the presentation of their concert on August 20, 2013, at the Luna Park venue in Buenos Aires.

 He also ventured into commercial activity in Bahía Blanca, where he ran the record store called Discomanías Toty's, at the entrance to the Galería Plaza, and which had a branch in the neighboring town of Punta Alta.